cal-itp/data-analyses/open_data/README.md

    * There are steps to create FGDC templates for each datasets to store field information.
    * This only needs to be done once when a new dataset is created.
 1. In terminal: `python cleanup.py` to clean up old XML files and remove zipped shapefiles.
+   * The YAML and XML files created/have changes get checked into GitHub.

 ### Metadata
 * [Metadata](./metadata.yml)